LawrenceHau/findingyourway-frontend/README.md

 <img width="600" src="./planning/Gamepages.png" alt=" ">

-Porto is a web app that was created using React to browse portfolios of all users in our own database created with Express.
-User can upload their own user information, project details, and images.
-A search feature is also available if our users are more interested in browsing the available works of other artists and creators, alike.

 ### Technology Used

 - **React**: Utilized _HTML_, _CSS_, _JavaScript_ within the application to create functional components and aesthetically pleasing styling for a simple, modern design.